hasithperera/RocksatX-WVU/Docs/General/Update - Justin.md

 - At 6.72% duty cycle, to push a 41" rod, it took 50 sec, which is 0.82" per second
 - At 6.68% duty cycle, to push a 41" rod, it took 39 sec, which is 1.05" per second #Hasith

-- [ ] 🔼 ➕ 2024-03-08 Varying the frequency from 50 Hz to 49 Hz or 51 Hz causes major variations in the speed of deployment #task #Hasith #Issue
+- [x] 🔼 ➕ 2024-03-08 Varying the frequency from 50 Hz to 49 Hz or 51 Hz causes major variations in the speed of deployment #task #Hasith #Issue ✅ 2024-03-12
 ## Testing Details for Servo 3

 - Signal details